-- Evaluate the efficacy of combinations of 4R practices on N efficiency
+- Evaluate the efficacy of combinations of (4R’s) source, place, rate and time of application on N efficiency.

-2 Cover Crops: Evaluate the feasibility, economics, water quality impacts and best management practices of growing cover crops to address nitrogen and phosphorus loss as well as crop productivity.
-Best management practices should look at all aspects of cover crops from crop selection, seeding and grazing, through crop termination.
-There is particular interest in better understanding factors that influence the time and rate of N release by cover crop residue.
+- Cover Crops: Evaluate the economics, feasibility, water quality impacts and best management practices of growing cover crops to address nitrogen and phosphorus loss as well as crop productivity.
+Proposals should address all aspects of cover crops from crop selection, seeding and grazing through crop termination and subsequent mineralization and nutrient release.

-3 Evaluate the agronomic and environmental benefits of tillage/erosion control and the placement and timing of phosphorus applications throughout the entire state, but with special emphasis on Southern Illinois soils.
+- Evaluate the agronomic and environmental benefits of reduced tillage/strip till/erosion control and the placement and timing of nutrient applications throughout the entire state.

-6 NREC is also very interested in research projects that go beyond the “known” into innovative and forward-looking research.
+- NREC is also very interested in research projects that go beyond the “known” into more innovative (novel, inventive, original) and forward-looking research.

 We encourage you to submit well-defined proposals that will endure peer review yet will also be useful to crop producers and the agribusiness industry in their quest for higher yields, while minimizing potential negative environmental impacts of crop production practices in Illinois.
 In addition to detailed mid-year and year-end project reports, we also require that each project identify at year-end any critical observations learned from the study that can be shared with the industry and the general public.